 Police say no sexual assault in viral ‘DoorDash Girl’ deepfake saga

-While the tech is impressive, the real question became whether any crime actually happened at all.
-That's why the police statement that follows matters.
+Police eventually got involved, reviewing the video and the surrounding claims.
+The technology is impressive, sure, but the bigger question now is whether any crime actually happened, which is why the police statement that follows matters.

 Police also said they "determined that no sexual assault occurred."
 As the deepfakes gained virality across TikTok, Instagram, X, and Reddit, the assumption was that both videos were AI-generated because the talking points were eerily identical; some even speculated that DoorDash orchestrated an AI PR campaign against Henderson.
 DoorDash tells WIRED that the company is "aware of AI-generated content surrounding this case and in no way condones or supports it."
 In reality, a bot account, uimuthavohaj0g, dubbed the creator NDR Antonio V's DARVO response video over an AI-generated video using Larose's face and likeness.
 The bot account's deepfake video also uses an out-of-context clip from Henderson's original video in the background to further drive the point that Henderson fabricated her SA allegations to garner a "platform."
 After TikTok removed Henderson's original video, she posted that she attempted to upload it again, without the footage of the assailant.